emclare21/IntermediateArduino/README.md

 <img src = "Media/LCDBack1.JPG" width="200">
 <img src = "Media/LCDBack2.JPG" width="200">
 ### Problems and Solutions
 The only problems were finding a backpack that fit into the LCD.
 Make sure there is either a male backpack and a female LCD, or a female backpack and a male LCD.
-LCD backpack is a lot easier that normal LCD though.
+LCD backpack is a lot easier than the normal LCD though.
+I liked that there were less wires.